 In February I went to the Sexual Health Clinic for my regular STI testing.
 While there I also asked about getting the Mirena IUD.
 At age 46 I absolutely don’t want to get pregnant so I was interested in a back up to condoms.
 I thought an IUD would be ideal because it isn’t estrogen based like most oral contraceptives.
 I’ve been on them before and they have made me feel horrible – neutral, nonsexual, unfeminine, and emotionally flat.
 That’s the best way I can describe it.

-Anyway, the Mirena works differently than most birth control pills.
-It releases small amounts of levonorgestrel (a synthetic form of progesterone) which thickens cervical mucus and helps prevent sperm from reaching or fertilizing an egg.
+The Mirena works differently than most birth control pills.
+It releases small amounts of levonorgestrel (a progestin which is a synthesized molecule that acts like the progesterone the body makes) which thickens cervical mucus and helps prevent sperm from reaching or fertilizing an egg.
 It also thins out the uterine lining and partially suppresses ovulation.

-The nurse I spoke to thought it would be a great option for me as the progesterone would help ease my periods and likely help with my night sweats and sleep issues.
+The nurse I spoke to thought it would be a great option for me as the progestin would help ease my periods and likely help with my night sweats and sleep issues.
 She didn’t want me to go ahead with it quite yet though.
-I needed to see a gynecologist for an exam to measure my uterus (IUDs are recommended for women who have had a child – I haven’t, but it turns out I have a large uterus for a childless woman – 9 centimetres), have a biopsy in case of abnormal cell build up, and get a transvaginal ultrasound to measure the thickness of the endometrium.
+I needed to see a gynecologist for an exam to measure my uterus (IUDs are recommended for women who have had a child – I haven’t, but it turns out I have a large uterus for a childless woman – 9 centimetres).

 Like most every other prescription medication medroxyprogesterone acetate has side effects.
-The ones I experienced (especially when I first started taking it) were – anxiety (I had vivid PTSD panic attacks), breast swelling and tenderness, and water retention (I’ve gained about 10lbs because of bloating).
+The ones I experienced (especially when I first started taking it) were – anxiety (I had vivid PTSD panic attacks that I normally don’t experience), breast swelling and tenderness, and water retention (I’ve gained about 10lbs because of bloating).
 I think my body has adjusted to it because the anxiety is much less pronounced (and no longer hallucinatory) and my breasts are not as sore.
 I’m still pretty bloated in my face, belly and limbs – OK everywhere – but I’ve gotten used to it.
 I’m trying to embrace it even.

 I also experienced one specific side effect that was very welcomed.
 Sleep!
 You need to take it before bed because it can make you drowsy.
 Since I started taking it 2 weeks ago I’ve been able to sleep through the night for the first time in about 2 years.
 No night sweats and no sleep disturbances.
 It’s been amazing.
 I hope when I get the IUD this continues.
 Fingers crossed!